sameerkhatangalekar/urbanaura-frontend/README.md

 ## Setup

-To get started with our e-commerce website:
+To get started with the e-commerce website:

 1. **Clone the Repository**: Begin by cloning this repository to your local machine.